yawcam/yawcam-ai/README.md

 https://github.com/yawcam/yawcam-ai/releases

 ### Container deployment
-Yawcam Ai can also be run in a Docker container.
+Yawcam Ai can run in a Docker container.
 There are pre-built container images available on Docker Hub and example docker-compose configuration files in this repo to get you started quickly.

 Images: